-Mrs W didn't provide any further evidence or arguments to consider.
+Mrs C said that she didn't have any further new evidence to add.

 What I've decided - and why

 I've considered all the available evidence and arguments to decide what's fair and reasonable in the circumstances of this complaint.